-- Piehlmaier, D. (2019).
+Piehlmaier, D. (2022).
 Gender and Investor Overconfidence.
-Under review ABS 4 Journal
+Under review, CABS 4* journal.

 Objective: This paper revisits the issue of a possible gender effect on investor overconfidence.
 Information from more than 30,000 respondents was used to assess whether excessive confidence in one’s financial knowledge can be associated with a specific gender after controlling for primary vs secondary decision-making.

 Warmath, D., Piehlmaier, D. (2019).
 Does Financial Education Increase Financial Skill?.
-To be submitted to ABS 4 journal
+To be submitted, CABS 4* journal

 Objective: This longitudinal study uses an experimental design to test the effectiveness of traditional financial education to increase financial skills and dominant intertemporal behavior among college students.